wissembrdj/welink/README.md

 You can try <a href="http://193.194.84.136:8000/">WeLink</a>

-To use the WeLink API as follows:
+The REST API of WeLink is accessible as follows:

 ```bash
 curl -X POST -H "Content-Type: application/json"